The Seasons (Thomson): Influence

 A dispute over the publishing rights to The Seasons gave rise to two important legal decisions (Millar v.
 Taylor; Donaldson v.
 Beckett) in the history of copyright.
 In 1750, the London bookseller Andrew Millar reprinted the 1746 edition of The Works of James Thomson vol. 1. and included a prefatory note that emphasised the author's preference for the 1746 edition.
 Millar may have referred to the 1744 edition because it was the first expanded version of Thomson's famous poem, it sold quickly, and it may have helped to clarify for Millar that he owned the highly valuable copyright of this book in perpetuity.
 Thomas Macklin included an extract from Autumn in his Poet's Gallery.
 The painting which used his wife, daughter and Jane Potts as models was created by Joshua Reynolds and then it was engraved and prints were sold.

 The Seasons was translated into German by Barthold Heinrich Brockes (1745).
 This translation formed the basis for a work with the same title by Gottfried van Swieten, which became the libretto for Haydn's oratorio The Seasons.
+The oratorio was composed between 1799 and 1801 and would premiere in Vienna later that year.
+Here, Haydn depicts rural life and the changing natural world throughout the year.
+He incorporates scenes of agricultural labor, hunting, harvest celebrations, a storm and other aspects of rural life.
+It was one of the composers last major works.